PMArkive/resizable-sprays/README.md

 `sm_spray` - Places a "world" decal.
 This is the default (and safer) option.
 World sprays can only be placed on worldspawn (non-entity) brushes, and is controlled by the client's `r_decals` cvar.
 Placing too many of these will remove the oldest one.

 `sm_bspray` - Places a "BSP" decal.
 These can be placed on any valid brush entity and do not decay.
 May cause issues if they are spammed on a single surface.
+If the player using this command does not have the flags defined by `rspr_adminflags`, using this command will be equivalent to `sm_spray`.

 ## CVARS